-- Gathers and maintains annual statistics and longitudinal trend data on Medicaid and state funded residential and in-home supports for people with disabilities;
+- Gathers and maintains annual statistics and longitudinal trend data on Medicaid and state funded residential and in-home supports;

-- Conducts literature reviews, case studies, state level policy studies, and secondary analyses of extant data sets regarding key policy and program issues in residential and community supports; and
+- Conducts literature reviews, case studies, state level policy studies, and secondary analyses of existing data sets to answer key policy and program questions about in residential and community supports; and

 - Provides ongoing assistance to individuals, government agencies, public and private organizations, media outlets and others on residential and community supports for people with intellectual and developmental disabilities.

-The Residential Information Systems Project is one of several Projects of National Significance that gather and report information about supports and services for people with intellectual and developmental disabilities.
+The Residential Information Systems Project is one of three Longitudinal Data Projects of National Significance funded by the Administration on Community Living that gather and report information about supports and services for people with intellectual and developmental disabilities.
 The other projects include:

 StateData.info is a project of ThinkWork! at the Institute for Community Inclusion at UMass Boston.
 StateData and ThinkWork!
 Describe employment experiences of people with ID/DD and other disabilities, describe policies and supports that lead to employment and other meaningful day activities, and tell personal stories about employment success.

 The State of the States in Intellectual and Developmental Disabilities Project is run by the University of Kansas.
 It studies 1) how much money is spent on supports for people with ID/DD, 2) how services are funded, and 3) how technology changes people’s lives.
 State of the States data are used in the Expenditures and Technology chapters.

 - National Association of State Directors of Developmental Disabilities Services

 - Human Services Research Institute

 Please cite as "Residential Information Systems Project (year).
 [Page Name].
 Minneapolis: University of Minnesota, RISP, Research and Training Center on Community Living, Institute on Community Integration.
 Retrieved from: https://risp.umn.edu."
 Contact us at RISP@umn.edu if you have questions or need additional information.